 However, we do have two majority parties that seem to be more interested in hating each other than in looking after us, the voters.

-The leader of the DUP, Arlene Foster, is probably more hard-line than even Ian Paisley was:.
+The leader of the DUP, Arlene Foster, is probably more hard-line than even Ian Paisley was: her father was shot by the IRA virtually in front of her, and she was later almost killed when her schoolbus was blown up by the IRA.
 I believe these experiences and their impact on her make her the last person who should have been considered for leadership of a party in a power-sharing executive.
 Certainly, she seems to have been determined to thwart Sinn Fein at every turn.
 Sinn Fein, under Martin McGuinness – who had a warm relationship with Ian Paisley, despite their political differences – seem to have given up trying to make any headway against her intransigence.
-Foster, before her rise to leadership, oversaw a .
+Foster, before her rise to leadership, oversaw a renewable energies scheme that was questionably handled.
 Undoubtedly, she should have recused herself as First Minister during the enquiry, as requested by Sinn Fein: they didn’t ask her to resign, just to step aside for a few weeks.
 However, she refused point-blank to do so, seemingly just because it was Sinn Fein that asked.
 As a result, Sinn Fein pulled out of the power-sharing executive, forcing an election.

 The Assembly elections in March were maybe, possibly, perhaps a tiny spark of light at the far end of a tunnel that just might not be of infinite length.
 The DUP (who ran on one policy – preventing Sinn Fein getting a majority) saw their vote very nearly collapse.
 They squeaked a tiny majority, not enough to allow them to ride roughshod over everyone else.
 Sinn Fein did well, but not well enough to beat the DUP to the First Minister’s post.

 This, believe it or not, is actually good news.